 On August 11, 2022, the Company consummated the closing of a private placement (the "August 2022 Private Placement"), pursuant to the terms and conditions of a securities purchase agreement, dated as of August 9, 2022.
 At the closing of the August 2022 Private Placement, the Company issued 1,350,000 shares of common stock, pre-funded warrants to purchase an aggregate of 2,333,280 shares of common stock and preferred investment options to purchase up to an aggregate of 4,972,428 shares of common stock.
-The purchase price of each share of common stock together with the associated preferred investment option was \$2.715, and the purchase price of each pre-funded warrant together with the associated preferred investment option was \$2.714.
-The aggregate net cash proceeds to the Company from the August 2022 Private Placement were approximately \$8.7 million, after deducting placement agent fees and other offering expenses.
-In addition, the investors in the August 2022 Private Placement, who are the same investors from the April 2022 Private Placement, agreed to cancel preferred investment options to purchase up to an aggregate of 1,180,812 shares of the Company's common stock issued in April 2022.
+The purchase price of each share of common stock together with the associated preferred investment option was \$2.715, and the purchase price of each pre-funded warrant together with the associated preferred investment option was \$2.716, and the purchase price of each pre-funded warrant together with the associated preferred investment option was \$2.715, and the purchase price of each pre-funded warrant together with the associated preferred investment option was \$2.716, and the purchase price of each pre-funded warrant together with the associated preferred investment option was \$2.716, and the purchase price of each pre-funded warrant together with the associated preferred investment option was \$2.716, and the purchase price of each pre-funded warrant together with the associated preferred investment option was \$2.716, and the purchase price of each pre-funded warrant together with the associated preferred investment option was \$2.716, and the purchase price of each pre-funded warrant together with the associated preferred investment option was \$2.716, and the purchase price of \$0.001 per share.
+During 2022 Private Placement, who are the same investors from the April 2022.
 The pre-funded warrants had an exercise price of \$0.001 per share.
-During 2022, an aggregate of 1,686,640 of the pre-funded warrants were exercised.
-The remaining 646,640 of pre-funded warrants were exercised during the year ended December 31, 2023.
-The preferred investment options are exerciseable at any time on or after August 11, 2022 through August 12, 2027, at an exercise price of \$2.546 per share, subject to certain adjustments as defined in the agreement.
-During the year ended December 31, 2023, 2,486,214 preferred investment options are outstanding.
+During 2022, an aggregate of 1,180,812 shares of the Company's common stock issued in April 2022.
+The pre-funded warrants were exercised furget per ended December 31, 2023.
+The preferred investment options are exerciseable at any time on or after August 11, 2022 through August 1